 The family leaves Scotland for the new world and the vividness of live aboard fills all the senses.
 When the son is cheeky to the father, Munro describes:

 Barely on board the vessel and this seventeen-year-old whelp has taken on knowing airs, he has taken to contradicting his father.
-Fatique, astonishement and the weight of the great coat he is wearing prevent Old James from cuffing him.
+Fatique, astonishement and the weight of the great coat he is wearing prevent Old James from cuffing him.and,

 Agnes comes from a large Hawick family of weavers, who work in the mills now but worked for generations at home.
 And working there they learned all the arts of cutting each other down to size, of squabbling and surviving in close quarters.